About SEM widgets in the legacy Flare console

 See Open a filter from a widget for information about using widget filters.

-In the SEM console, widgets are primarily displayed in OpsCenter View.
+On the SEM Console, widgets are primarily displayed in OpsCenter View.
 You can add and arrange widgets on this page as needed to help troubleshoot network issues and recognize potential problems before they occur.
 Widgets also appear in Monitor view and Explore > nDepth view.

 - In Monitor view, widgets allow you to view graphical views of your filters along with their grid-based views.
 See for more information.